 - Compensation for the brain injury or head injury sustained

-- Loss of earnings caused
+- Loss of earnings

 - Funds to provide care, support and case management

 In order to accurately inform you of the levels of damages that you may be awarded, we will arrange for medico-legal reports from various leading specialists.
-They will examine you and have access to your medical records and be able to provide an accurate diagnosis and prognosis within their report.
+The specialists will examine you and have access to your medical records.
+From there, they will be able to provide an accurate diagnosis and prognosis within their report.

 Past losses include:

-- private medical treatment and rehabilitation;
+- Care costs, such as the cost of private medical treatment and rehabilitation

-- the purchase of aids and appliances;
+- Purchase of aids and appliances

-- loss of earnings;
+- Loss of earnings

-- Future losses can include:
+Future losses can include:

-- future loss of earnings;
+- Future loss of earnings

-- loss of pension;
+- Loss of pension

-- future private medical treatment and rehabilitation;
+- Future private medical treatment and rehabilitation

-- aids and appliances.
+- Aids and appliances

 How am I going to pay for long-term care?